todogroup/ospology/ospo-book/chapters/02-chapter.md

 * **Characterize OSPOs as a purely top-down initiative:** For instance, one pushed by management on an unwilling team of engineers
 * **OSPO = Sales Profit or Marketing Tool:** Assume that an OSPO will act as a lead generator.
 * **Believe that an OSPO provides an immediate solution** to the open source problems the organization faces
-* **See OSPOs as an added value and not as direct support for the core organization’s areas and functions:** As cited in the 2020 State of the Software Supply Chain Report from Sonatype, [80-90% of modern applications consist of open source software](https://www.sonatype.com/state-of-the-software-supply-chain/open-source-dependency-management-trends-and-recommendations). if your organization uses open source in their internal processes and/or products, is very likely that the OSPO enable and maintain risk mitigation.
+* **See OSPOs as an added value and not as direct support for the core organization’s areas and functions:** As cited in the 2020 State of the Software Supply Chain Report from Sonatype, [80-90% of modern applications consist of open source software](https://www.sonatype.com/state-of-the-software-supply-chain/open-source-dependency-management-trends-and-recommendations).
+If your organization uses open source in their internal processes and/or products, is very likely that the OSPO enable and maintain risk mitigation.

 # Resources